Skip to content

 Clever Trick Improves Wi-Fi Signal on iPhone

-Some iPhone users are experiencing Wi-Fi issues.
+Some iPhone users are struggling with Wi-Fi issues.
 Photo: Getty Images

 Share article

-iPhone users frequently complain about poor Wi-Fi reception, especially when connecting through their home network.
-In the worst-case scenario, the reception is so bad that only mobile data can be used for browsing.
-This quickly depletes the data allowance in their mobile plan, particularly when accessing streaming services such as Netflix or playing mobile games.
+iPhone users often complain about poor Wi-Fi reception, especially when using their home Wi-Fi network.
+In the worst case, the reception is so bad that only surfing via mobile data is possible.
+The agreed data volume in the cell phone contract then melts away quickly, especially when accessing streaming services such as Netflix or playing a mobile game.

-But what can you do if all other devices receive a stable signal without issue, except for the iPhone?
+But what to do if all other devices get a stable signal, but the iPhone doesn’t?
 Our simple trick isn’t new, but if you haven’t tried it yet, you definitely should.
-It takes only a few seconds and often provides a better connection for your iPhone.
+It takes only a few seconds and often provides a better connection with the iPhone.

 Simple Trick for Better iPhone Wi-Fi

-The trick works with any iPhone running a reasonably current iOS version.
+The trick works with any iPhone with a reasonably current iOS version.
 Only three steps are necessary:

 • Open your iPhone’s Control Center by swiping up or down on the home screen; the direction depends on the iPhone model.

 • Switch to airplane mode.
-A simple tap on the airplane icon in the top left is enough.
+Just tap the airplane icon at the top left.
 This disconnects all connections.

 Control Center Wi-Fi iPhone

 • Activate your Wi-Fi.
 You need to tap the corresponding Wi-Fi icon in the Control Center.
-The iPhone will automatically connect to the nearest Wi-Fi, provided you’ve set this in your settings.
+The iPhone will automatically connect to the nearest Wi-Fi, as long as you’ve set this in your settings.

-In our test, this setting not only improved Wi-Fi but made it truly usable on our editor’s iPhone within the home network.
-Interestingly, you can still make calls. iPhones offer the option for Wi-Fi calling.
+In our test, this setting not only improved Wi-Fi but made it usable on our editor’s iPhone in the home network.
+It’s particularly interesting that you can still make calls. iPhones offer the option for Wi-Fi calling.

 To do this, simply go to your device’s settings.
-Open “Cellular” and then “Wi-Fi Calling” and enable it.
-However, with some carriers, important functions such as emergency calls may no longer be available.
+Open “Cellular” and then “Wi-Fi Calling” and activate it.
+However, it may be that with some mobile providers, important functions such as emergency calls are no longer available.

 If iPhone Wi-Fi Remains Poor, Switch to LAN

-If the suggested trick doesn’t quite work, there’s a less convenient but very reliable alternative: a low-cost adapter will solve the Wi-Fi problem.
-You’ll need a USB-C to Ethernet adapter or, for older iPhone models, a Lightning to Ethernet adapter.
+If the trick presented doesn’t really work, there’s a less convenient but very reliable alternative: A cheap adapter will solve the Wi-Fi problem in any case.
+You need a USB-C to Ethernet adapter, and for older iPhone models, also a Lightning to Ethernet.

-By connecting your iPhone directly to the router, you’ll find an option in the Wi-Fi settings after plugging it in.
+Connecting your iPhone directly to the router will show an option in the Wi-Fi settings after plugging in.
 It may be necessary to disable Wi-Fi and mobile internet.

 This article is a machine translation of the original German version of TECHBOOK and has been reviewed for accuracy and quality by a native speaker.
 For feedback, please contact us at info@techbook.de.